IshaanAdarsh/Notes/Django/Django_cc.md

 - As we have not mentioned the primary key in any of these columns so it will automatically create a new column named 'id' Data Type Integer with primary key and auto increment.

 ### How to use Models:
-Once you have defined your models, you need to tell Django you're going to use those models.
+Once you have defined your models, you need to tell Django you will use those models.
 - Open settings.py file
 - Write app name which contains `models.py`, file in INSTALLED_APPS = []
 - Open Terminal and run python manage.py makemigrations